pcmarts/Collab-Room-Telegram-App/docs/frontend/ui-components.md

 - Apply to all pages with variable content length
 - Ensure the header and button areas remain fixed while content scrolls
 - Use standard padding and spacing to maintain consistent appearance
+- For signup flow pages, implement the v1.7.8 pattern with `overflow-y-auto` and calculated height
+- Maintain proper spacing with `pb-32` to prevent content from being obscured by fixed buttons
+- Use TelegramFixedButtonContainer for consistent button positioning across all signup pages

 ### State-Consistent Layouts